Professional Certificate in Mediation and Dispute Resolution

 The program combines lectures, group discussions, mediation simulations, role-plays, and observational activities, with at least 50% of time dedicated to interactive, participatory learning.
 Participants engage in role-plays as both mediators and disputants, receive individual feedback, and must complete all participatory activities.

-Completion of the program immediately enables participants to apply for TMCA Credentialing.
+Completion of the program enables participants to apply for TMCA Credentialing.

 Meet the Instructors